CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

-# Module 1:  Integrating Defender for DevOps with GitHub Advanced Security
+# Module: Integrating Defender for DevOps with GitHub Advanced Security

+### Estimated Duration: 60 Minutes

-## Objectives
+## Overview

-In this Module, you will learn how to configure GitHub Connector in Defender for DevOps.
+In this module, you will learn how to configure the GitHub Connector in Defender for DevOps.
+This integration combines GitHub Advanced Security features with Defender for DevOps, enabling comprehensive code scanning, threat protection, and actionable security insights to enhance your CI/CD pipelines.

+## Lab Objectives:

+You will be able to complete the following exercises:

+- Connecting your GitHub organization
+- Configure the Microsoft Security DevOps GitHub action

 ### Exercise 1: Connecting your GitHub organization